 Fiduciary funds - The Township fiduciary funds are utilized to account for all resources held for the benefit of all persons outside the government.
 These funds are not shown on the government-wide financial statements because the resources accounted for in these funds are not available for use by the Township.
-The presentation of these funds is similar as to that used for proprietary funds.
+The presentation of these funds is similar to that used for proprietary funds.

-At the end of the year, the governmental funds of the Township reported a combined fund balance of \$3,977,309, which is a \$1,299,306 increase from the prior year.
-The increase is due to the unanticipated increase in realty transfer tax, planned reduction in expenditures because of COVID-19 and the American Rescue Plan monies.
+At the end of the year, the governmental funds of the Township reported a combined fund balance of \$4,714,327, which is a \$737,018 increase from the prior year.
+The increase is due to the unanticipated increase in realty transfer tax, unexpected increase in earned income tax, planned reduction in expenditures because of COVID-19 and the receipt and recognition of the American Rescue Plan monies.
+This would have been higher if not for unexpected road construction costs and other capital project overages.